This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Blend the Base: In a 1-quart saucepan over medium heat, combine the heavy cream and lemon juice, stirring until well blended.
-Add the butter and stir gently until it melts completely.
-Once melted, reduce the heat to medium-low and whisk continuously for about 8 minutes, or until the mixture begins to thicken.
+• In a 1-quart saucepan over medium heat, stir together the heavy cream and lemon juice.
+Add the butter and stir until melted.
+Reduce heat to medium-low and whisk for about 8 minutes, until the mixture thickens slightly.

-• Incorporate the Cheese: Stir in the grated Parmesan cheese and nutmeg.
-Continue stirring until the cheese has fully melted and the sauce reaches a thicker consistency, about 3 minutes.
+• Stir in the Parmesan and nutmeg.
+Continue stirring for about 3 minutes, until the cheese melts and the sauce thickens.

-• Finish and Serve: Remove the sauce from the heat.
-Toss it with cooked pasta, or use it to coat cooked chicken or shrimp for a rich, creamy meal.
+• Remove from heat.
+Toss with cooked pasta or use over chicken or shrimp.

-Pro Tip: The sauce will continue to thicken as it cools.
-Taste and add 1/8 teaspoon of salt, if needed, to enhance the flavor.
+The sauce thickens as it cools.
+Taste and add 1/8 teaspoon of salt if needed.

 Notes

-• Use the Right Pan: A 1-quart saucepan is ideal for this single serving recipe, ensuring the sauce cooks evenly and thickens properly.
+• Use the Right Pan: A 1-quart saucepan works best for a single serving and this size helps the sauce cook evenly.

 Nutrition